 Police brutality, protests and vandalising statues continue both in the United States and South Africa.
-Exclusively for Culture Connect SA Dr LaNitra Berger, Senior Director of Fellowships at George Mason University in Virginia, will be in conversation on Zoom with Melanie Burke, societal change practitioner, based in St James, Cape Town on Thursday, 6 Aug 2020.
+Exclusively for Culture Connect SA Dr LaNitra Berger, Senior Director of Fellowships at George Mason University in Virginia, was in conversation on Zoom with Melanie Burke, societal change practitioner, based in St James, Cape Town on Thursday, 6 Aug 2020.

 Monuments were the target of international protests against racial inequality after George Floyd’s death in police custody in Minneapolis on 25 May.
 As recently as 14 July, Rhodes head was sawn off at Rhodes Memorial, Cape Town, and found nearby in the bushes. #rhodesmustfall and #feesmustfall, 2015 – 2016, were the largest student protests in South Africa since the end of apartheid in 1994.